Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Interference with Emergency Response Officials

-Knowingly and intentionally operating a UAS in a manner that interferes with the official duties of police, fire, emergency medical services, or search-and-rescue personnel is prohibited.
+Knowingly and intentionally operating a UAS that interferes with the official duties of police, fire, emergency medical services, search and rescue, or other emergency-response officials is prohibited.

 Effective: Apr 4, 2017Misdemeanor — up to 90 days imprisonment and/or up to $500 fine